sheffield-bioinformatics-core/periscope/README.md

 * gRNA or sgRNA Per 100,000 mapped reads (gRPHT or sgRPHT)
     * We do this per amplicon and sum them in instances where multiple amplicons contribute to the final ORF count
-* sgRNA can be normalised to the gRNA from the same amplicon - sgRPTg (normalising for amplicon efficiency differences)
+* sgRNA can be normalised to per 1000 gRNA reads from the same amplicon - sgRPTg (normalising for amplicon efficiency differences)
     * There are things you need to note here:
         * multiple amplicons can contribute to reads which support the same sgRNA
         * we normalise on a per amplicon level and then sum these to get an overall normalised count

-### Outputs:
+## Outputs:

 #### a tab-delimited text file of
 - sample